creichert/stack-tag/README.md

 Still a work-in-progress.
 Currently, the only supported tagging format is ETags and the only support tag executable is Hasktags.

+On large projects, there is a significant amount of collision on common names, such as `insert`, `map`, etc.

 ## TODO